As Director of Studies for Mediation Institute I often have conversations with people. They tell me “I want to be a family mediator.”

-Our course is self-paced and delivered online through eLearning, webinar discussions, role plays and other practical activities and would usually take between eight and twelve months to complete depending on your prior knowledge, time available for study and application.
+Our course is self-paced and delivered online through eLearning, webinar discussions, role plays and other practical activities.
+It usually takes between eight and twelve months to complete depending on your prior knowledge, time available for study/application.

-What people don’t always realise is that there is a mandatory work placement requirement that ensures that you have the opportunity to translate the theory and basic skills you develop through the course and practice role plays into real experience.
+What people don’t always realise is that there is a mandatory work placement requirement.
+This ensures that you have the opportunity to translate the theory and basic skills you develop into real experience.

-Our students can opt for Mediation Institute to provide that work placement opportunity through the not-for-profit Interact Support or can organise their own.
-We often get enquiries from students of other training providers desperate for their practice hours in order to get qualified so make sure you can get your hours or factor in the cost of having to purchase supervision.
+Our students can opt for Mediation Institute to provide that work placement opportunity through the not-for-profit Interact Support.
+Alternatively they can organise their own.
+We often get enquiries from students of other training providers desperate for their practice hours in order to get qualified.
+We make sure you can get your hours or factor in the cost of having to purchase supervision.